 In Korea, most apartments will have a recycling area with various different containers for your recyclables.
 If you live in a Villa, you won’t need a special bag for your recyclable items.
 You can use a separate clear bag and leave it with your general waste bag.

 So what needs to be recycled in Korea?

 - Glass Bottles

 - Paper (magazines, newspapers, printing paper)

-When throwing out oversized items such as furniture or appliances you will need to buy a sticker to put on them so they can be picked up for disposal.
-If you live in an apartment, the maintenance man or security guard will have these stickers.
+When throwing out oversized items such as furniture or appliances, you will need to buy a sticker to put on them so they can be picked up for disposal.
+The maintenance man or security guard will have these stickers if you live in an apartment.
 The price will depend on the size of the furniture or appliance.
 For example, a large bed will cost around 40,000 won.